dukeofharen/ducode/content/posts/tutorial-url-shortner-asp-net.md

 categories: [".net", "tutorial"]
 ---

+**Updated on 2019-04-19**

+Even though this code is very usable if you would like to learn about ASP.NET MVC, ASP.NET Core is the way to go for new projects.
+I might write this tutorial for ASP.NET Core at a certain point.

 **[The code is available on GitHub](https://github.com/dukeofharen/shortnr.net)**

 A few months ago, I've written a tutorial on how to create a URL shortener using Node.js, Express and MySQL (<[root-url]/url-shortener-in-node-js-express-js-mysql-tutorial-learning-by-doing.html>).
 Since a few months, I'm a full time ASP.NET developer (using ASP.NET MVC & WebAPI) and thought it would be nice to write the tutorial one more time, but now using the Microsoft stack of technologies.
 I think the stack might be a bit hard for beginners (in comparison to Node.js / JavaScript), but I think the fact that you get to use Visual Studio, you have tape safety and compile time feedback makes up for that; I think you're way more productive on the long run.
 I think a URL shortener is complex enough to give you a global idea of the ASP.NET framework and gives you just the right knowledge to build something more complex.